nzzdev/Q-server/docs/developing-tools.md

 CMD ["node", "/app/index.js"]
 ```

-All docker containers including Q editor and Q server implementation are hosted on our Rancher platform.
+All docker containers are publicly available on [Docker Hub](https://hub.docker.com/), just search for our organization _nzzonline_ to get the container list.

+We use Rancher to host our containers.
 See [Rancher Website](https://rancher.com/) or [Rancher documentation](https://docs.rancher.com) for more information.
 You can setup your whole environment differently and without Docker of course.

 ## Travis